isomerpages/moe-kranjisec/_quick-links/Parents.md

 (d) family with more than 3 grandparents in the household.

-6. Should you have further enquiries, please feel free to contact Sharon at Tel: 6766 2464.
+Should you have further enquiries, please feel free to contact Ms Yong at Tel: 67662464.